Abuse: To physically or mentally harm, harass, intimidate, or interfere with the personal liberty of another.

 Sexual Assault: Engaging in vaginal, oral or anal intercourse or penetration without that person’s consent, regardless of how slight.
 Sexual assault meets the definition of rape, fondling, incest or statutory rape as used in the FBI’s UCR program and included in Appendix A of 34 CFR Part 668.

 Sexual Exploitation: Taking non-consensual, unjust or abusive sexual advantage of another for one’s own advantage or benefit; or to benefit or advantage anyone other than the one being exploited; even if that behavior does not constitute rape, sexual assault or sexual harassment.
+Depending on the circumstances of the information in total and based on the nature of the acts, it is possible that sexual exploitation, revenge porn, indecent exposure, and voyerism are considered violations of the Clery Act and thus would be violations of TItle IX Sexual Harassment.

 Examples of Sexual Exploitation include but are not limited to prostituting another person; non-consensual sexually-oriented photographing of another person; video or audio taping of sexual activity without the participant(s)’s consent; going beyond the boundaries of consent, such as allowing others to observe sexual activity without the consent of a partner; engaging in voyeurism; and inducing incapacitation with the result of inflicting sexual misconduct on another person or with the result of creating opportunity for a third party to inflict sexual misconduct on another person.